renderpci/dedalo/docs/config/config.md

 	DEDALO_DATA_LANG_DEFAULT	`string`

-	Define the main language will used by Dédalo to manage and process data.
+	Defines the main language will used by Dédalo to manage and process data.

 	The main language is the mandatory language for the text data in the catalog or inventory.
 Dédalo is a real multi-language application, it can manage multiple translation of the textual information.

 	In a multi-language situation, when you require some tanslated information but it is not present (because it is not done), Dédalo will need to use the main language to do a fall back proccess to main language to show the data.
 If the main language data is not present, Dédalo will use any other language to show those data.